Thomas Ingram (cricketer)

 Thomas Ingram (dates unknown) was an English cricketer of the late 18th century.
 He was a left-handed batsman and a wicket-keeper.

 According to Scores and Biographies, Ingram was for a time a victualler at Cobham in Surrey.
-He made his first-class cricket debut in a 1787 match between a White Conduit Club and Moulsey Heath side against Hornchurch Cricket Club, going on to play in 21 matches which are now considered first-class in a career that lasted until 1797.
-He played for a variety of sides, appearing four times for Surrey and Hornchurch XIs and three times for Essex and England XIs.
+He made his debut in a 1787 match between a White Conduit Club & Moulsey Heath combine against Hornchurch, going on to play 21 matches in a career that lasted until 1797.
+He played for a variety of teams, appearing four times for Surrey and Hornchurch XIs and three times for Essex and England.

 Ingram's best performance as a wicket-keeper was in an Essex match against Kent at Dartford Brent in August 1792 when he took five catches and made three stumpings.